 Taking care of your physical health has long been known to make you feel better mentally.
 Making sure that you get enough sleep is something that many of us do not prioritise, but a lack of sleep can worsen mental health and increase stress and anxiety levels.
 This goes hand-in-hand with eating healthily and increasing your physical activity.
 Exercise has been linked to better self-esteem and better sleep, so looking after yourself physically creates the foundation for better mental health and resilience.

-Modern society has long been encouraging productivity and working longer hours, but this mentality can actually be counterproductive.
-Taking breaks from work and life in general can be very beneficial for building mental resilience as it gives us a chance to step back and take ourselves away from the stress of life for a moment.
+Modern society has long been encouraging productivity and working longer hours.
+However this mentality can actually be counterproductive.
+Taking breaks from work and life in general can be very beneficial for building mental resilience.
+It gives us a chance to step back and take ourselves away from the stress of life for a moment.
 Whether this be taking a short holiday or just taking a day off, breaks allow us to regain energy and view life’s problems with a calmer frame of mind.

 Build a Support Group

-As humans, we are naturally social creatures, so building mental resilience does not mean we have to carry the burden of our problems alone.
-Having a network of loved ones to speak to can be extremely therapeutic as it has been proven to reduce both physical and emotional stress.
+As humans, we are naturally social creatures.
+Building mental resilience does not mean we have to carry the burden of our problems alone.
+Having a network of loved ones to speak to can be extremely therapeutic.
+In fact it has been proven to reduce both physical and emotional stress.
 Other people can present a different perspective and find a new way to deal with problems that you may not have thought of yourself.
-However, if you don’t want to share your problems with others, writing down your thoughts and feeling can provide a similar amount of stress relief as talking it out.
+However, if you don’t want to share your problems with others, writing down your thoughts and feeling can provide a similar amount of stress relief.

 Think More Positively

 As cliché as it sounds, actively thinking more positively can increase your mental resilience.
-What you focus is on is what you will notice, so focusing on the negativity in situations draws our attention to the bad things happening in every aspect of our lives.
+What you focus on is what you will notice.
+So focusing on the negativity in situations draws our attention to every bad thing happening in every aspect of our lives.
 Instead, focusing on the positive in situations means we notice more of the positive things going on around us.
 Practical ways to begin changing your mindset is through visualisation and affirmations.
 This is essentially a placebo effect – the more positively you think, the more positive you feel.
 Fake it till you make it!

 Set Achievable Goals

-Goal setting has been found to not only increase productivity but can actually help develop mental resilience.
-Breaking down daily tasks into do-able targets helps us maintain focus on what needs to be done and being able to cross off goals can build confidence in our own abilities.
-This develops mental resilience as knowing that you have achieved goals in the past keeps us motivated to continue to do so.
+Goal setting has been found to not only increase productivity but actually help develop mental resilience.
+Breaking down daily tasks into do-able targets helps us maintain focus on what needs to be done.
+Being able to cross off goals can build confidence in our own abilities.
+This develops mental resilience as knowing that you have achieved goals in the past keeps you motivated to continue to do so.
 So, start off by writing a short to-do list of things that need to be done for the day, and see how much better you feel when you complete everything on that list!